Yellow Roomer's Letters to the Editors

 No where else can one hear "Does this Bus Stop at 82nd Street?"

-(Springsteen), "No Action" (Costello), "Catapault" (REM) among other
+(Springsteen), "No Action" (Costello), "Catapault" (REM)

 great songs by well-known artists that are never played on other